rohan843/cybersecurity-notes/README.md

    3. It also provides actionable controls that security professionals may follow if a security incident occurs.
 5. **General Data Protection Regulation (GDPR)**
    1. It is a _European Union (E.U.) general data regulation_.
-   2. It protects the processing of E.U. residents’ data and their right to privacy in and out of E.U. territory.
+   2. It protects the processing of E.U. residents' data and their right to privacy in and out of E.U. territory.
 6. **Payment Card Industry Data Security Standard (PCI DSS)**
    1. It is an _international security standard_.
    2. It ensures that organizations storing, accepting, processing, and transmitting credit card information do so in a secure environment.